 1. A class action is a claim brought by one or more persons on their own behalf and on behalf of a group of people (called the group members) against another person (called the respondent, being QSuper Board in this case).

-1. For information regarding this class action, please refer to the opt out notice, the statement of claim filed by the applicant and/or defence filed by QSuper.
+1. For information regarding this class action, please refer to the opt out notice, the statement of claim filed by the Applicant and/or defence filed by QSuper.

 You can obtain a copy of the statement of claim and defence either:

 2. As the matter is before the Court, we are unable to speak to you further about the class action or advise you about it.
-If you would like more detail we direct you to the opt out notice itself or the Shine website.
+If you would like more detail we direct you to the opt out notice itself or the Shine Lawyers' webpage.
 You can also seek independent legal advice.

-2. The class action only relates to members who are a ‘Group Member’ as defined in the Statement of Claim, as follows:
+1. The class action only relates to members who are a ‘Group Member’ as defined in the Statement of Claim, as follows:

 • were members (Fund Members):